 Association of Hawaii Artists (AHA) held a three-day statewide open air art creation event (similar to a paint out, but open to 3D and other media as well) preceded by cultural training about the selected locations.
 Hawai’i resident artists were invited to participate in the event to create on location at selected wahi pana sites.
 The gallery is displaying the results of the event and provides a wide diversity of contemporary landscape art in the islands today.
-Wahi Pana: Sense of Place will encourage visitors and residents alike as they rediscover familiar locales through different eyes, learn new history, and nourish a sense of curiosity and respect for places not yet seen.
+Wahi Pana: Sense of Place encouraged visitors and residents alike as they rediscovered familiar locales through different eyes, learn new history, and nourish a sense of curiosity and respect for places not yet seen.

 DATES: May 31-July 5 2019

 WHERE: Linekona Main Gallery, 1111 Victoria Street, Honolulu HI 96813

 This exhibition challenged artists living and working in the islands to create art on-site at a handfull of pre-determined locations over a period of 3 days.
 The locations were enriched by having local cultural practioners share some mo’olelo about the particular location to prime the minds of the painters and then, they went out to paint, draw, sculpt, etc… during the creation days.
 For example, in O’ahu, we had groups painting in Waikiki following a historical walking tour, the largest census of painters met at Kawainui on the Windward side, and a significant number of artists were inspired by the West side of the island.
 A few went to Kea`iwa Heiau in Aiea, and Thomas Square in Honolulu.
 We offered locations on Kauai, Maui, Molokai, Lanai, and the Big Island, and despite the difficulties of mailing work, we were fortunate to add very talented contributing artists from Hawaii’s Big Island and Maui.
 The goal of the display was to capture the sense of place as seen through the eyes of the artists and perhaps display the island aesthetic.